 And then what?
 Well, best case they agree to your number.
 Great, you’re off to the races!

-But if they can’t do your lowest number?
-Well then, that project just wasn’t meant to be.
+If the client still can’t make that work, then that project just wasn’t meant to be.
 And that happens!
 But in the long run…big deal.
-There are PLENTY of other clients out there.
+There are PLENTY of other clients.

-Also, don’t be surprised if this client ends up coming back to you later once they see what else is out there, or the “quality” of work they get for what they wanted to pay.
+Also, don’t be surprised if this client ends up coming back to you later once they see what else is out there or the “quality” of work they get for what they wanted to pay.
 Sometimes clients need to learn the hard way.

-Last Updated on December 15, 2022
+Last Updated on October 30, 2024

 Thank you for the negotiating tip!
 Talking price is so difficult, but you have given such easy and practical advice!
 You always give great advice, I am very thankful for you and the Copwriting Academy.
 I signed up for your class because I had already stumbled upon one of your articles about using an Excel spreadsheet to track income.
 It was practical!
 Not selling anything or special software to do what I thought could be done an a simple Excel spreadsheet.
 You make it very real and tangible, always sharing your wisdom and experience to truly teach and encourage!